lazy-boi-13/STM32_PWM/Software/dev/Tx_Thread_Creation/README.md

 ## <b>Add a new task</b>

+Add user code in main.c only in the designated sections otherwise the costum code will be overwritten when generating code from CubeMX

+/* USER CODE BEGIN ... */

+insert user code here <---

+/* USER CODE END ... */

-Entry function in app_threadx.c executes callback to main.c where neccesary info can be passed. the tasks are defined in a separate file (tasks.c), this is because when generating code from cubeMX only the callback functions need to be redefined.
+Entry function in app_threadx.c executes callback to main.c where neccesary info can be passed. the tasks are defined in a separate file (tasks.c), this is because the tasks are big functions hence the main.c file would be a bit too long and confusing.

+declare function CallThreadXX in main.h

-create a new thread in app_threadx.c along other defined threads with tx_thread_create(...) and add an entry function.
+create a new thread in app_threadx.c along other defined threads and priorities with tx_thread_create(...)

-create function CallThreadXX in main.h CallThreadXX

-create function pointer to CallthreadXX in app_threadx.c
+define function pointer to CallthreadXX  and entry fucntion with callback to main in app_threadx.c

-define callback function in main.c which calls function defined in tasks.c
+define callback function in main.c which calls function defined in tasks.c with necessary parameters